JunhaoSong/cuseistut/source/dd_loc/index.rst

 Velocity Error
 ***************

-In calculation above, we use the true velocity (**Vtrue**) to conduct the inversion.
-However, in reality, the velocity we measured more or less differs with the true velocity, thus lead to some bias.
+In the calculation above, we use the true velocity (**Vtrue**) to conduct the inversion.
+However, in reality, the velocity we measure is more or less different from the true velocity, thus leading to some bias.

 .. note::
- | Try to use other velocity value to conduct inversion and check the results, what do features do you find?
+ | Try to use other velocity valueis to conduct the inversion and check the results, what features do you find?

 .. code::